 Open, friendly environment and a strong focus on outdoor play' (PS2016)

-In recent years there has been a cultural shift in our society that has reduced the access and use of outdoors for many young children.
+We believe It is essential that young children get frequent and regular opportunities to explore and learn in the outdoor environment, and you must be prepared to allow your child to access our nursery garden in line with our ethos.In recent years there has been a cultural shift in our society that has reduced the access and use of outdoors for many young children.
 Contributory factors include increased fear amongst adults in relation to children’s safety and technological advances leading to an overwhelming prominence of more sedentary indoor activities, such as screen time.
 These factors can negatively impact on a child’s natural zest for exploration and movement.
 Real experiences are more enriching for the brain than virtual ones.

 The Early Years Foundation Stage (EYFS) Curriculum places strong emphasis on the importance and value of daily outdoor experiences for children’s learning and development. read more information.................

 The facilities particularly the garden and forest school are good.
 Some of the staff are brilliant and have a huge amount of experience.
 The centre does look at each child as an individual and thinks about how to help them.'
 (PS2016)

 Article published by an Hannah Fruin (ex teacher at Robert Owen)